 ATS Resume Check for Product Managers: What Actually Matters

-TL;DR: PM resumes fail ATS for PM-specific reasons: missing standard section headers, unexpanded acronyms (OKR, PRD, GTM), inconsistent date formatting, and missing keywords that the JD uses but your resume doesn't.
+TL;DR: PM resumes rank poorly in ATS for PM-specific reasons: missing standard section headers, unexpanded acronyms (OKR, PRD, GTM), inconsistent date formatting, and missing keywords that the JD uses but your resume doesn't.
 A generic ATS checker won't catch these.
 A PM-specific one will.

 What ATS Actually Does (and Doesn't Do)